krobbi/krox/readme.md

 much more practical than Funcy, and has object oriented capabilities, which I have never attempted to implement.

-The initial implementation of Krox will be written in Python as I find it much more convenient than Java.
-This may be reconsidered later on.
+The initial implementation of Krox is written in Python as I find it much more convenient than Java.

-Finally, I intend Krox to eventually diverge away from Lox and gain features to become more practical.
+Finally, I intend for Krox to diverge away from Lox and gain features to become more practical.

+# Differences from Lox
+* Krox is named 'Krox' instead of 'Lox'.
+* Krox is currently unfinished and is not yet a full implementation of Lox.
+* The `print` statement has been replaced with a native function.
+Because of this, parentheses are required for printing.
+The `print` function always returns `nil`.

 # License
 Krox is released under the MIT License: